 One of the popular articles on this site deals about weight.
-Specifically how much you should weigh for your height and age.
 This article is not only popular with my women over 40 audience but also with younger people who find this article on Google.
 Although I believe that you can look VERY stylish when you are curvy or overweight as Georgette so convincingly proved in how to dress for curves, I also think that it is always better to aim for a healthy weight for health reasons.
 Keeping your weight in check has many benefits, like feeling more healthy, putting less stress on your body, generally having more energy and the extra advantage is that most people will feel better about themselves as well.
 As healthy eating and nutrition for energy and well-being is a topic that interests me, I will write about it from time to time.

 I always get asked how I keep my weight in check and frankly I believe it is because in addition to many healthy habits I wrote about before, I’m eating a lot of the right foods.
 I also eat a lot of the bad stuff mind you (I love ice cream, cookies, sweets and especially chocolate) but my diet also includes these high energy foods, which increases my metabolism and provide me with all-day energy.

 So which foods and beverages do I eat to increase my metabolism and energy?

 I like to eat nuts as a snack and they are extremely healthy for you.
 Although I prefer cashew nuts for a snack, almonds are actually the best energy food, so I mix them (grinded) in my muesli each morning.
 Almonds contain a lot of the good fats, fiber and protein.
 Don’t take too many of them though as they are high in calories.

 I’m also a very keen tea drinker and my tea of choice for its anti-aging benefits is green tea.
 It contains anti-oxidants and also helps to burn fat!
 In addition it reduces my food cravings and according to some helps to decrease the risk of cancer.

 3. Natural Yoghurt